Kristopher-Ray/polaris-us.org/content/focus/border-crisis.md

 ---
 visible: true
-weight: 5
+weight: 3
-title: The Border Crisis
+title: Securing the Border
 slug: border
 summary: The United States was built by immigrants.
-But the failed immigration policies of the Biden-Harris Administration are anything but compassionate to Americans, legal immigrants, and even illegal migrants trafficked by cartels.
-  The Biden-Harris White House is derelict in its constitutional duty and has dangerously exposed our homeland to terrorists and criminals eagerly exploiting open borders.
-The present surge in illegal crossings and inadequate vetting is fueling tragic rises in drug trafficking, human smuggling, and abuse across border communities.
-We must restore law and order bring integrity to our immigration system.
+But the failed border policies of the Biden Administration were anything but compassionate to Americans, legal immigrants, and even illegal migrants trafficked by cartels.
+The Biden White House was derelict in its constitutional duty and dangerously exposed our homeland to terrorists and criminals eagerly exploiting open borders.
+Thankfully, President Trump is working to restore our sovereignty, deliver law and order, and bring integrity to our immigration system because he knows that America’s national security starts at home.
-btn_label: Learn more about the dangers of a wide-open border →
+btn_label: ""
 image: /img/focus/img_bidens-border-crisis.jpg
-section_img: /img/focus/630270.jpg
+section_img: ""
 memorandums: border
 accordions: border
 updates: border